dotoscat/toyblock/README.rst

 A pool of entities that helps you to cache the entities and manage them automatically.
 You provide args and kwargs for each one of the entity's component.
-You can add systems which entities will be added or removed from them automatically when a entity is freed.
+You can add systems which entities will be added or removed from them automatically when an entity is returned from its or freed.

 - *toyblock.Pool(number_of_entities, [type_list], [args_list], systems=[system_list])*
 - *toyblock.Pool.get()*